 - On Euler’s number: I found articles about Euler’s Identity, saying that the equality is “the most beautiful equation”; a mystical “mathematical proof for the existence of God.”
 The equation itself bears five most important symbols of mathematics in one single equation: 0 and 1 are numbers which are constants; e is the constant Euler number; π (pi) is also another constant; and i the imaginary number that is defined as √(-1) or square root negative one.
 Remember when Lee Gon said that Tae-eul is like the special 0?
 The other symbols might also be assigned to someone…

 - More and more people are seeing flashes of their doppelgangers, and Na-ri said that it could be a form of deja vu which allows people to see their alternate selves in parallel worlds.
 Deja vu is defined as the feeling of having experienced the same situation before.
-And then Yeong also get shot like Eun-sup, as if the drama trying to affirm their statement…but to think of it, it was supposed to be Yeong, so the world tried to find its balance?
+And then Yeong also gets shot like Eun-sup, as if the drama trying to affirm their statement…but to think of it, it was supposed to be Yeong, so the world tried to find its balance?

 - Tae-eul guessed that the whip Lee Gon carried with him all the time was the key to the door of parallel worlds and it’s something to worry about when Lee Gon only had one of that, while Lee Rim probably had few pieces of the flute cut and hidden in the many umbrellas he had at home.

 - When I thought that the traitor bookkeeper was going to die, Lee Rim now had the upper hand when he planned for his loyal subject to be transported to the Republic with him, leaving the temporary Secretary Yoo to take the bullet (literally) for the team.
 Still, it looks like his days won’t be getting any calmer with Luna around.
-Girl is like an unpredictable ticking bomb, and I hope she will slowly drive Lee Rim crazy.
+The girl is like an unpredictable ticking bomb, and I hope she will slowly drive Lee Rim crazy.